Cubital Tunnel Injury Attorney in Fishkill, NY

 Nonsurgical Treatment

-• Bracing or splinting.
-Your doctor may prescribe a padded brace or split to wear at night to keep your elbow in a straight position.
+• Bracing or Splinting: Your doctor may prescribe a padded brace or splint to wear at night to keep your elbow in a straight position.

-• Nerve gliding exercises.
-Some doctors think that exercises to help the ulnar nerve slide through the cubital tunnel at the elbow and the Guyon's canal at the wrist can improve symptoms.
+• Nerve Gliding Exercises: Some doctors think exercises to help the ulnar nerve slide through the cubital tunnel at the elbow and the Guyon's canal at the wrist can improve symptoms.
 These exercises may also help keep the arm and wrist from getting stiff.

 Surgical Treatment